nwjs/node/doc/api/os.md

 * Returns: {Object\[]}

 Returns an array of objects containing information about each logical CPU core.
+The array will be empty if no CPU information is available, such as if the `/proc` file system is unavailable.

 The properties included on each object include: